gerrissgailey/express-js-note-taker/README.md

 * [Tests](#tests)
 * [Questions](#questions)
 ## Installation
 You will need to download the files in this package to your system and open it in VS Code.
-Navigate to the folder directory where the package files are located and install the Inquirer package by running 'npm i inquirer', and the Jest package by running 'npm i jest'.
-Once that is finished, you will run 'node index.js' from the terminal and follow the prompts in the command-line.
+Navigate to the folder directory where the package files are located install the required dependencies.
+Then server.js file can be run to start the application.

+A live deployment of the app on Heroku can be found at [this link](https://stormy-coast-28421.herokuapp.com/).

 ## Usage
-Simply answer the question prompts in the command-line.
+Simply enter a note title and text body in the text fields and click the save button.
+Notes can be recalled by selecting from the list column at the left and can be deleted by clicking the red trashcan icon.
 ## Contributing
 Not at this time.
 ## Tests